 The proof in \cite{BS2} relies on the theory of circle packing.
-Recall that a {\bf circle packing} $P$ of a planar graph $G$ is a set of of circles with disjoint interiors $\{C_v\}_{v\in G}$ such that two circles are tangent if and only if the corresponding vertices form an edge.
-Koebe's Circle Packing Theorem \cite{Ko} states that any planar graph has a circle packing, and that for triangulations (graphs where all faces are triangles) the circle packing is essentially unique.
+Recall that a \emph{circle packing} $P$ of a planar graph $G$ is a set of circles with disjoint interiors $\{C_v\}_{v\in G}$ such that two circles are tangent if and only if the corresponding vertices form an edge.
+Koebe's circle packing theorem \cite{Ko} states that any planar graph has a circle packing, and that for triangulations (graphs where all faces are triangles) the circle packing is essentially unique.
 Given a circle packing, we embed the graph in $\R^2$, with straight line segments between the corresponding centers of circles for edges.
-The {\bf carrier} of $P$, denoted $\carr(P)$, is the union of all the polygons corresponding to the faces.
+The \emph{carrier} of $P$, denoted $\carr(P)$, is the union of all the closed polygons corresponding to the faces.
 He and Schramm \cite{HS} provided an insightful connection between the probabilistic notion of recurrence or transience of $G$ and the geometry of $\carr(P)$.
-Their theorem states that if $G$ is a bounded degree one-ended triangulation, then it can be circle packed so that the carrier is either the entire plane or the unit disc $U$ according to whether $G$ is recurrent or transient, respectively.
-Since we are interested in non-constant bounded harmonic functions, we consider here only the latter case.
+Their theorem states that if $G$ is a bounded degree one-ended triangulation, then it can be circle packed so that the carrier is either the entire plane or the open unit disc $U$ according to whether $G$ is recurrent or transient, respectively.
+Since we are interested in nonconstant bounded harmonic functions, we consider here only the latter case.